-WP Tavern, a popular website focused on what’s currently taking the place in the world of WordPress, has ended its relationship with Jeff Chandler, the site’s founder.
-It’s not clear if the decision was mutual, but I get the feeling from reading Twitter it wasn’t.
+WP Tavern, a popular website focused on what’s currently taking place in the world of WordPress, has ended its relationship with Jeff Chandler, the site’s founder.
+It’s not clear if the decision was mutual, but I get the feeling from reading Twitter; it wasn’t.

 Chandler started WP Tavern in early 2009.
 He then sold the site in 2011 to a mystery buyer who had the site scrubbed of all advertisements.
 This person hired Chandler to operate the site.
 Two years later, it was announced the mystery buyer was none other than Matt Mullenweg, founder of WordPress and the CEO of Automattic.

 It was then WP Tavern stopped being a news site dedicated to WordPress.
 At least for me.
 Knowing Mullenweg owned WP Tavern made it seem something much different than a WordPress news site.
 Jeff Bezos, founder, chairman, CEO, and president of Amazon.com, owns The Washington Post.
 I read it almost every day.
 That said, even though Bezos is said to have a hands-off approach to the newspaper, it probably wouldn’t be my go-to source for news about Amazon.

 Mullenweg owning WP Tavern is different than Bezos owns The Washington Post.
 WP Tavern only covers WordPress.
 It’s also the only website covering news in the WordPress environment.
 The Washington Post has lots of competition.
 WP Tavern does not.